 Recent news and views on the governor’s emergency powers

-- Push to limit Gov. Inslee’s emergency powers gains legislative traction (The Center Square)
+- Legislation to limit Washington governor’s emergency powers faces uncertain future (The Center Square)

 First, please learn more about and support bipartisan House Bill 1772 (Increasing legislative involvement in gubernatorial proclamations relating to a state of emergency).
 If you go to this link and click on “Comment on this bill,” you can share your comments and position on this bill directly with your state lawmakers.